IATI/IATI-Datastore/docs/user-guide/selecting-data-for-csv-output.rst

   | AND relations are applied between dropdowns
   | OR relations are applied within dropdowns

   Warning!
 If you don’t add at least one filter to your query you will download the entire dataset.
 The data store currently holds over 200,000 activities and 1,000,000 transactions.
-This number increments on a daily basis.
+This number increases on a daily basis.

 - | Reporting Organisation
   | The reporting organisation is the publisher of the IATI data.
 You would choose this filter to analyse a particular donor or agency’s data.
 This might typically be used in conjunction with a country and/or a sector.